yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 What is pattern matching?
-Use value instead of general parameter name.
+Use value instead of general parameter name[^021301].

+[^021301]: For the brave, a more complete explanation of pattern matching can be found [here](http://www.cs.auckland.ac.nz/references/haskell/haskell-intro-html/patterns.html).

 Instead of saying: `foo l = if l == [] then <x> else <y>` You simply state: